 Public Attitudes to Animal Welfare

-Our research focuses on understanding how evolution, ecology and domestication have shaped the social behaviour, cognition and vocal communication.
+Our research focuses on understanding how evolution, ecology and domestication affect cognition, social behaviour, vocal communication and welfare.
 The current main model species for our research are goats, dogs, cattle, buffalo, kangaroos and chickens.
 We produce knowledge that is relevant to animal behaviour, behavioural ecology, as well as animal husbandry and welfare.
 We also study how public attitudes to animal welfare and sentience are formed.

 Our goat research includes: cognitive bias, emotions, long-term recognition, personality, physical cognition, positive animal welfare, social cognition, social learning and social networks.